Jump to navigation

 Ensuring accurate and proper payments is important for all employers, but is especially significant for small to midsize employers because of the effect on smaller businesses when payments are not made properly.
 Due to economies of scale, the account and rate for smaller employers can be more heavily impacted by benefits charges than that of larger employers.
 However, it is the responsibility of all parties, regardless of business size, to engage in accurate reporting.

 The following examples illustrate how additional benefit charges3 may impact the rate calculation for employers who are not brand-new employers.
-Employers must go to the Colorado Employment Security Act (CESA), section 8-76-103, to view the Standard Premium Rate Schedule.
-The base rate assigned is based on the 2017 Premium Rates for the Reserve Ratio from .006 to.008 due to the level of the Trust Fund.
+Employers must go to the Colorado Employment Security Act (CESA), section 8-76-102.5, to view the Standard Premium Rate Schedule.
+The base rate assigned is based on the 2020 Premium Rates for the Reserve Ratio from .008 to.011 due to the level of the Trust Fund as a proportion of total subject wages.

 Example: Small Employer - No benefits paid